Guide To Nakusp Hot Springs: 3 Hot Springs and More

 i) Camping At Campground

 You can either camp on the campground where you’ll get special greetings from the residential caretaker, Bob Moody, with information about camping and reaching the hot springs.
-However, you’ll have to pick all the garbage yourself.
+However, you’ll have to pick up all the garbage yourself.

 ii) Car-Camping

-Car-camping is one of the most popular things to do, but there are only twelve accessible places packed as early as 4 PM on bright sunny days.
+Car camping is one of the most popular things to do, but there are only twelve accessible places packed as early as 4 PM on bright sunny days.

 iii) Camping in Sleeping Bags or on Tent Pads: